BEST OUTDOOR SECURITY CAMERA UK

-Both types of camera do not record constantly.
+Both types of outdoor cameras do not record constantly.
 Instead, the ‘record’ function is only activated when movement is detected.

 Is Motion Detection important?

-Motion detectors constantly scan for movement, alerting you instantly if they capture any.
+Motion detectors constantly scan for movement, alerting you instantly when the security camera detects motion.
 Without this feature, you’d be constantly checking your video feed, which is impractical, not to mention boring!

 False alarms can be a pain, however.
-Remember that a security camera doesn’t know the difference between a burglar and the family beagle – and will notify you of the presence of both with equal insistence.
+Remember that many security cameras doesn’t know the difference between a burglar and the family beagle – and will notify you of the presence of both with equal insistence.
 Annoyed by this, many users deactivate the motion sensors on their home security cameras, something that they can soon regret.

 A better tactic by far is to set ‘motion detection zones’ within the home and ensure that they are kept clear when you aren’t at home.